Storage Suggestions For Every Room

 If there’s one thing that most people could use more of, it’s storage space.
 Luckily, whether you live in a studio apartment or need to maximize a family home, there’s a storage solution for every need.
 Check out these storage suggestions for every room in your home:

 Whether you have a defined entryway or a door that opens directly into your living room, the space near your front door can easily get cluttered with a tangle of shoes, purses, coats and backpacks.
 Adding a few affordable pieces can control the clutter while adding stylish functionality to your home.
 Consider placing a storage bench against one wall to provide a spot to sit while taking off shoes.
 Many feature built-in cubbies, drawers or shelving that offer a designated spot for discarded footwear and accessories.
 Others include a lift-top seat cushion, ideal for tucking away jackets, umbrellas and bags.
-Accent cabinets or credenzas are also a great choice for this high traffic area.
+Accent cabinets or credenzas are also a great choice for this high-traffic area.
 Use the drawers for safely storing wallets and keys, and use the cabinets for storing larger accessories.
 If your front door opens into your living room, you may want to consider adding a bookcase or room divider to define the space and add additional storage.

 As the primary gathering spot in the home, it’s no surprise that the living room can become cluttered fast.
 Keep things under control by picking items that pull double duty.
-For example, choose a stylish TV console or wall unit that not only keeps your TV and media components organized, but also provides additional cabinet or shelving for toys, games or school supplies.
+For example, choose a stylish TV console or wall unit that not only keeps your TV and media components organized, but also provides additional cabinets or shelving for toys, games or school supplies.
 A stylish cocktail ottoman with built-in storage is a triple threat: place a tray on top to use it in place of a coffee table, store blankets and throws inside and use it as extra seating if you have a full house.
 Even your seating can be versatile: pick a sofa, loveseat or sectional with a built-in storage console or choose a sleeper to create an instant guest bedroom.

 Anyone with kids knows that they come with a lot of stuff.
 Whether you have a designated playroom or shared living area, a few versatile storage suggestions can keep your kids’ toys neat and organized in any room.
 A good bookcase is a must in any play space or kids’ room.
 Add a few colorful storage bins in different sizes for corralling smaller items and neatly display larger toys right on the shelf.
 Choose a play table that’s just the right size for art projects and crafts.
 Many include drawers for storing supplies, shelving or cubby space built into the table base.
 If you need to store toys in your child’s room, consider a trundle bed; many trundles include removable dividers that create a large, organized storage drawer without taking up any additional floor space.
-Twin and Full size bookcase beds are another great option for bedroom toy storage.
+Twin and Full-size bookcase beds are another great option for bedroom toy storage.